jamesnvc/occasionallycogent/_drafts/strength-sports.md

   [^fat]: which is somewhat hard to nail down with an exact percentage, but generally thought to be in the 3-5% range for pros
   [^cleanpress]: It was removed due to difficulty in judging, since the rules required the press be "strict", which could be very hard to objectively determine.
   [^events]: Especially compared to powerlifting meets, which are typically fairly dour things held in grungy gyms and attended by no-one but other powerliftings and maybe family, if you can convince them.
+  [^caber]: Athletes get three attempts to turn the caber, but often that will qualify you for the challenge caber, which you get another three attempts on.